-The results of the second stage are reported in Table 5 Panel A, columns (1)-(4).
-The first stage for columns (1)-(4) are reported in Table 5 Panel B, columns (1)-(4), respectively.
-The hazard ratios reported in column (1) for Whole, High W Fraction, and their interaction are statistically significant at the 1% level.
+The results of the second stage are reported in Table 7 Panel A, columns (1)-(4).
+The first stage for columns (1)-(4) are reported in Table 7 Panel B, columns (1)-(4), respectively.
+The hazard ratios reported in column (1) for Whole, Low VALV, and their interaction are statistically significant at the 1% level.
 The estimate of the inverse Fisher's Z (analogous to the inverse Mill's ratio) is also statistically significant, suggesting there may be some bias imparted by the selection process.
-However, comparing the hazard ratio estimate of the key variables of interest to Table 4 column (7), we see the degree of bias encountered because of selection to be minimal.
-For example, the coefficient on Whole in Table 4 column (7) is 0.9179, while in Table 5 column (1) it is 0.9544.
+However, comparing the hazard ratio estimate of the key variables of interest to Table 4 column (3), we see the degree of bias encountered because of selection to be minimal.
+For example, the coefficient on Whole in Table 4 column (3) is 0.9321, while in Table 7 column (1) it is 0.9648.
 This provides a certain measure of confidence that our results are robust to such selection concerns in later tests.

 In Panel A column (2), we report the result of the second stage after using a modified selection equation that includes a term for the total loan supply (Total Supply) by applicants, employment history, and loan size request (selection equation in column (2) of Panel B).
 The results in Panel A column (2) are very similar to Panel A column (1).
-In the first-stage estimates in Panel B, applicants with an increasing credit score are more likely to pass the credit screen.
+In the first-stage estimates in Panel B, applicants with an increasing

+24 The debt-to-income ratios cutoff was originally 0.35 but changed to 0.40 on 06/07/2016 credit score are more likely to pass the credit screen.
 However, this trend is nonlinear.
 For applicants with a credit score above 720, while they are more likely to pass the credit screen than the base group of 660-665, their likelihood of passing the credit screen decreases as their credit score increases.
 Higher debt-to-income ratios increase the likelihood of a loan application passing the credit screen.
 Both of these parameters suggest that in addition to screening for loan quality, the platform is also filtering applications based on indications of loan demand from investors.
 Increasing the loan amount requested by the borrower appears to decrease the likelihood of passing the credit screen.
 Though not reported in the table, an employment history greater than 12 months appears to be a strong condition for loan inclusion.